 ****It’s a good idea to ask more outgoing people who will be there ahead of time to filter about and chat with those who come to the party, making everyone feel comfortable and glad they came to the party.
 You will be busy and may not be able to do this all by yourself.

-Again a huge thank you to my awesome neighbors for allowing me to show you our FUN party so you can see how easy and amazing to now have your own!
+Again a huge thank you to my awesome neighbors for allowing me to show you our FUN party so you can see how easy and amazing ours was, and now you can have your own!

 Stacy and Cindy set up the food on tables in a central location to encourage everyone to meet and mingle.
 The decorations really set the mood for celebration because people knew right from the start that this party was important enough that people had taken the time to put effort into making

 Stacy and Cindy used the nautical theme because they LOVE the ocean and since we are in the desert, we all loved the idea too.We had out sidewalk chalk, the kids had their bikes and riding things out.
-It was simple, yet everyone seemed happy to visit and the kiddos were busy and NO technology games were out!
+It was simple, yet everyone seemed happy to visit and the kiddos were busy; in fact I didn’t see any technology games out!

 DONUT EATING CONTEST

 Supplies: Waxed string that will easily thread through a donut, donuts, ladder or something sturdy to attach the string to

 Now for the donut eating contest.
 THANKS to everyone who helped me set this up, including putting up the ladders.
 We set up the ladders about 10 feet apart.
 Then strung mini donuts (the chocolate ones worked the best, the powdered white seemed to break easier BUT make sure to have some for those who cannot have chocolate!).

 We threaded mini donuts through one line and tied it about 2 feet off the ground.